obulka/blink_fog_3d/README.md

 ### New in Version 1.3.0

-- Seaprate deep holdout input because nuke does not like mixing deep and 2d data
+- Separate deep holdout input because nuke does not like mixing deep and 2d data

 ### New in Version 1.2.0